pranavius/InstanceCollectionHelper/README.md

 - Track Battle Pets and Achievements available from instances
 - Ability to view available mounts/lockouts on alt characters
-- Set in-game map pins or TomTom waypoints for instance entrances
+- Set TomTom waypoints for instance entrances
-- Allow AddOn properties such as font, text size, etc. to be configurable
+- Allow AddOn properties such as text font to be configurable

 ## Contact
 **Twitter/X**: [PranaviusWoW](https://x.com/pranaviuswow)